If you are planning to start an event blog that makes you $10-$15K within a week then you are in the right place.

 To create a successful event blog you need to follow a bunch of processes.
 In this section, I have described the processes from the beginning to the last.

-I have divided the whole process into 10 parts. ie;
+I have divided the whole process of making a successful event blog into 10 parts.

 - Choosing your niche

 After learning the whole process, you’ll be able to start an event blog and make it a money-making blog.